ConfederacyOfGaia/Gaia/magic-items.md

 #### Goresong

+#### Growthax

+##### Attunement Bonus

+You can use a bonus action speak a command word to grow or shrink the axe.
+In its reduced size, the axe is the size of a handaxe (1d6 slashing damage/light, range, thrown/range 20/60).
+In its enlarged state, the axe has the properties of greataxe (1d12 slashing damage/heavy, two-handed).
+If used as a thrown weapon, the wielder may also use their bonus action during the attack to enlarge the weapon before damage is rolled.

 #### Hatred's Bite

 Hatred's Bite is a straight, short-bladed dagger with an ornately carved guard and wrapped in what appears to be shark skin.